ramigs/strapi-nuxt-article/strapi-nuxt.md

 If the JWT token expires, subsequent requests to Strapi will return a 401 Unauthorized error.

-once we get a 401 unauthorized error we need to redirect the user to the login page.
+To deal with this, we'll intercept error responses in `axios` and check if the status code is `401`.
+If it is, we redirect the user to the login page.

 Create a file `./plugins/axios.js`: